 The University College Honors program provides students with multiple opportunities to deepen and extend their knowledge, earn scholarships and academic awards, and join a community of intellectually and socially engaged adults.
-The most prestigious distinction is Latin Honors: Students do research in their field of study and graduate summa cum laude, manga cum laude, or cum laude.
+The most prestigious distinction is Latin Honors: Students do research in their field of study and graduate summa cum laude, magna cum laude, or cum laude.
 Students should speak with an academic adviser about tailoring an honors experience that meets their learning goals.

 Alpha Sigma Lambda

 Alpha Sigma Lambda, the national honorary society for part-time evening students, is available to qualified University College students.
 To be eligible for membership, a student must have earned a grade point average of at least 3.5 in a minimum of 24 units of course work in residence, toward a degree in University College with at least 12 units in liberal arts and sciences.

 For more than 200 years, election to Phi Beta Kappa has been a distinctive recognition of intellectual accomplishment in the liberal arts and sciences.
 Candidates for Phi Beta Kappa should have demonstrated superior scholarship as well as breadth and depth of interest in the liberal arts.
 Study of a foreign language and of mathematics, while not required, strongly enhances candidacy.
 Additionally, at least 112 credits must be completed by the end of the fall semester, at least 45 of which must be earned at Washington University.

 Recognition on the Dean's List is given to students who are undergraduate degree or certificate candidates in University College who have completed a minimum of 6 units of course work at Washington University in the preceding fall or spring semester with at least a 3.6 grade point average.